-Choose products that are most likely to convert based on your audience.
+Choose products that are most likely to sell, based on your audience.
 It doesn’t matter how much an affiliate program pays, if you can’t make sales it’s useless.
-The same applies to how much the affiliate program pays.
+The same applies to the amount of commission a merchant pays.
 You may make more from a company paying 10% than you will from one paying 50% if the product or service sells better.
 10% of something beats 50% of nothing.

 Will you be paid a percentage or a flat rate?
 Per sale, per lead or per click?
 How much will you be paid for each sale or action?